sinhakushagra21/fast-commerce-sql-dmdd/README.md

 The project is organized into a series of scripts for defining (DDL) and manipulating (DML) data.
 Each section has a main script that coordinates all related operations.

-1. **DDL Scripts**: Start by setting up the database structure using the main DDL script.
+1. *DDL Scripts*: Start by setting up the database structure using the main DDL script.
 This script will create all necessary tables, indexes, and other objects.

-    ```sql
+    sql
     {path_to_files}/fast-commerce-sql-dmdd/sqlQueries/sql_queries/ddl/create_tables/create_ddl_main.sql
-    ```

-    - **Note**: We have handled the case of dropign the table if already exists.
-The DDL script includes `DROP` statements to remove existing objects if necessary.
+    - *Note*: We have handled the case of dropign the table if already exists.
+The DDL script includes DROP statements to remove existing objects if necessary.

-    - **Note**: This package also includes individual creation of tables in-case of creating tables individually.
+    - *Note*: This package also includes individual creation of tables in-case of creating tables individually.

-2. This will allow the user USER18GP to create, insert, and manage data within the specified tables for this project.
+2. This will allow the user to create, insert, and manage data within the specified tables for this project.

 .
-Run the ***grant.sql*** Script:
+Run the **grant.sql** Script:
 The grant.sql script handles creating roles with specific privileges, defining users, and assigning roles.
 Execute this script to complete the role and user setup:

-    ```sql
+    sql
         {path_to_files}/fast-commerce-sql-dmdd/sqlQueries/sql_queries/grants/grant_access.sql
-    ```

     Explanation of Roles and Permissions: